 Apex Code Quality Tools for Force.com

-This guide will get a fully functional 30 day Multi-Sandbox evaluation version of the enterprise CodeScan running on your own server.
+This guide will get a fully functional 30 day Multi-Project evaluation version of the enterprise CodeScan running on your own server.

-For more information about Multi-Sandbox and Single-Sandbox licences, visit the FAQ.
+For more information about Multi-Project and Single-Project licenses, visit the FAQ.

 If you want to use our quickstart bundler please go to our bundler instructions page.